getify/You-Dont-Know-JS/types & grammar/ch5.md

 true || (false && false);	// true -- winner, winner!
 ```

-So here, we proved that `&&` is evaluated first and then `||`, and not just because of left-to-right processing.
+Now we've proved that `&&` is evaluated first and then `||`, and in this case that was actually counter to generally expected left-to-right processing.

 So what caused the behavior? **Operator Precedence**.

 Every language defines its own *operator precedence* list.
 It's dismaying, though, just how uncommon it is that JS developers have ever read JS's list.
 If you knew it well, the above examples wouldn't have tripped you up in the slightest, because you'd already know that `&&` is more precedent than `||`.
 But I bet a fair amount of you readers had to think about it a little bit.

 **Note:** Unfortunately, the JS spec doesn't really have its operator precedence list in a convenient, single location.
 You have to parse through and understand all the grammar rules.
-So we'll try to lay it out here in a more convenient and usable fashion.
+So we'll try to lay out the more common and useful bits here in a more convenient format.
+For a complete list of operator precedence, see "Operator Precedence" on the MDN site (* https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Operator_Precedence).

 ### Short-Circuited